mkuchnik/PlumberApp/README.md

 In other runs, we use [JAX](https://github.com/google/jax) to do the same.
 In all cases, Tensorflow is in control of the data pipeline with tf.data.

+**Constraints.**
+TF2 with native ops is the main target of Plumber.
+TF1 workflows currently cannot be resumed, and therefore require either benchmarking the input pipeline in a TF2 context (i.e., a microbenchmark) or tracing the pipeline in a TF1 context and resuming it in a TF2 context.
+For the latter, we provide the relevant pipelines (i.e., RCNN/GNMT) with a `get_params.py`, which can start Plumber optimization after tracing in a TF2 context.
+Similarly, pipelines with custom kernels (i.e., Flax WMT) cannot be easily deserialized in either TF2 or TF1, so we provide a `show_params.sh` to print out the currently recommended parameters after tracing.
+The parameters can then be copied over to the input pipeline.

 ##### ResNet
 This pipeline uses JAX (TPU) + Tensorflow.
 You should install the minimal requirements to avoid dependency clobber (e.g.,